mattbrictson/tomo/docs/plugins/bundler.md

 ```

 `bundler:upgrade_bundler` is intended for use as a [setup](../commands/setup.md) task.
 It should be run prior to [bundler:install](#bundlerinstall) to ensure that the correct version bundler is present.

+### bundler:config

+Writes a `.bundle/config` file with the configuration specified by the various `:bundler_*` tomo settings.
+This ensures that invocations of `bundle check`, `bundle install`, and most importantly `bundle exec` all consistently use the correct bundler configuration.

+`bundler:config` is intended for use as a [setup](../commands/setup.md) task.
+It should be run prior to [bundler:install](#bundlerinstall) so that gems are installed in the proper location.

 ### bundler:install